iovisor/bcc/INSTALL.md

 ## Ubuntu - Binary

-The stable and the nightly packages are built for Ubuntu Xenial (16.04), Ubuntu Artful (17.10) and Ubuntu Bionic (18.04).
-The steps are very straightforward, no need to upgrade the kernel or compile from source!

 **Ubuntu Packages**

-As of Ubuntu Bionic (18.04), versions of bcc are available in the standard Ubuntu multiverse repository.
+Versions of bcc are available in the standard Ubuntu multiverse repository.
 The Ubuntu packages have slightly different names: where iovisor packages use `bcc` in the name (e.g. `bcc-tools`), Ubuntu packages use `bpfcc` (e.g.
 `bpfcc-tools`).
 Source packages and the binary packages produced from them can be